jbonatakis/pginbox/docs/SEMANTIC_CHUNKING_V2.md

 * preserve raw message for display
 * derive a cleaned semantic representation
 * embed cleaned message as a single unit in most cases
+* emit smaller local units for inline review-style messages when detected
 * only chunk unusually large cleaned messages

 ---